 Alive alive o!

-Crying cockles and mussels,
+Crying cockles and mussels

-She died of a fever,
+She died of a fever

-And no one could save her,
+And no one could save her

 And that was the end

-Of sweet Molly Malone,
+Of sweet Molly Malone

-But her ghost wheels her barrow,
+Now her ghost wheels her barrow

-Through the streets broad and narrow,
+Through streets broad and narrow

-Crying cockles and mussels,
+Crying cockles and mussels

 License: Standard YouTube License